-Ministry of Environment and Energy, Maldives (MEE) has proposed a project to establish an Island Waste Management Centre (IWMC) in six (6) islands of Zone IV and V (islands within the atolls of Meemu (M), Faafu (F), Dhaalu (Dh), Thaa (Th) and Laamu (L)) in order to manage solid waste generated at island level.
-The project is funded by the World Bank under the "Saafu Raajje - Maldives Clean Environment Project for Zone IV and V".
+Ministry of Environment and Energy, Maldives (MEE) has proposed a project to establish an Island Waste Management Centre (IWMC) in six (6) islands of Zone IV and V (islands within the atolls of Meemu (M), Faafu (F), Dhaalu (Dh), Thaa (Th) and Laamu (L)) in order to manage waste generated on an island level.
+This project is funded by the World Bank under the "Saafu Raajje - Maldives Clean Environment Project (MCEP) for Zone IV and V".

-The completion of the proposed project will result in the establishment of an Island Waste Management Centre (IWMC) in these six islands (6), and the operation of the IWMC will be facilitated under the Waste Management Plan (WMP) formulated by the respective Island Councils and approved by EPA.
+The completion of the proposed project will result in the establishment of an Island Waste Management Centre (IWMC) in these six islands (6), and the operation of the IWMC will be facilitated under the Waste Management Plan formulated by the respective Island Council and approved by EPA.